-In recent years, the Earth Observations community has seen an increase in the availability and application of synthetic aperture radar (SAR) data for mapping and monitoring disasters, water, and land cover applications such as deforestation, crops, flooding, and earthquakes.
+In recent years, the Earth Observations community has seen an increase in the availability and application of synthetic aperture radar (SAR) data for disasters, water, and land cover applications such as deforestation, crops, flooding, and earthquakes.

-Previous ARSET online webinar series focused on building the skills needed to acquire and understand SAR data, including polarimetric and interferometric SAR (PolSAR and InSAR), as well as potential applications.
+Previous ARSET online webinar series' focused on building the skills needed to acquire and understand SAR data, including polarimetric and interferometric SAR (PolSAR and InSAR), as well as their potential applications.
 The demand for guidance using SAR is extensive.
-The goal of this live, 2 hour question and answer session is to provide participants with the opportunity to ask questions of a panel of experts.
+The goal of this live, two-hour question and answer session is to provide participants with the opportunity to ask questions to a panel of experts.
 The session will be provided twice, once in English and once in Spanish.

 This Q&A-type training builds on ARSET's previous webinars: Introduction to Synthetic Aperture Radar and Advanced Webinar: Radar Remote Sensing for Land, Water, and Disasters Applications.
 The session is also designed to prepare participants for future advanced SAR trainings.